MaximumOctopus/FolderScanUltra/README.md

 In 2022 I decided to rename it and add it to my pool of applications receiving regular updates (two applications now, so maybe a puddle, not a pool).
 It'll be distanced somewhat from xinorbis and become better for it.
 Many updates are planned.

 # Release History

+5.12 / August 19th 2024

+Added: /compare:folder

+       Compares "folder" to the primary folder being scanned.
+Will output new and missing files, date and size changes.

 5.10 / August 10th 2023